LAnastasiia/interactive_map/README.md

 *  map layer with painted in different colors (according to population data) countries; information about population is taken from world.json file.

+To use this program, make sure You follow requirements, download files and run Python code (Anastasiia_Lazorenko_interactive_map.py) and follow instructions in the program.